 Students must apply for a Tuition Fees Loan which pays for their course fees and is repayable at the end of the course.
 This money goes directly to the university.
-At the same time a young person will apply for a Maintenance Grant, which is not repayable, and is paid directly to the student.
-Students can also apply for a Student Maintenance Loan which is repayable at the end of the course.
+At the same time a young person will apply for a Student Maintenance Loan which is repayable at the end of the course.
 Repayment is based on earning and not level of debt.